 Our future success depends on our ability to retain the members of our executive committee and to attract, retain and motivate qualified personnel.
 If we are not successful in attracting and retaining highly qualified personnel, we may not be able to successfully implement our business strategy.
-Adequate remuneration and incentive schemes and the sharing of our knowledge amongst key employees mitigate this risk.
+Attractive development and training programs, adequate remuneration and incentive schemes and a safe and healthy work environment mitigate this risk.

 We expect that if we continue to build our development, medical and commercial organizations, we will require significant additional investment in personnel, management and resources.
 Our ability to achieve our research, development and commercialization objectives depends on our ability to respond effectively to these demands and expand our internal organization, systems, controls and facilities to accommodate additional anticipated growth.
 If we are unable to manage our growth effectively, our business could be harmed and our ability to execute our business strategy could suffer.